traylerphi/lewansoul-lx-16a/README.md

 GPLv3

+# Who

+Not really important - I guess check "Contributors" if this matters to you

+# What

+An application implemented in PYQT5 for configuring LewanSoul LX-16A bus servos.
+Will include some control features for positioning servos, but that's not it's real point.

+The goal is servo setup.

+# When

+Soonish?

+I started last night after spending maybe 15 minutes going through a few tutorials on <a href="http://zetcode.com/gui/pyqt5">ZetCode</a>, so I imagine this will be done by the end of the week?

+Immediately ran into serial connection issues, but I think I've got those sorted now.
+Just the sort of progress to build momentum.

 # Why

 The download on LewanSoul's website to configure my new servos doesn't play well with Linux.
-In fact, can't load it through wine at all.
+In fact, can't load it through wine at all, although I don't blame wine.
+To be fair, the installer and uninstaller work.
 Not finding a linux version in my searches, and I'll need to write most of what this program will do into my REAL project anyway, so why not build a PYQT5 version to share?

-# When

-There is the minor issue of this being my first PYQT5 application, although I just spent maybe 15 minutes going through a few tutorials on <a href="http://zetcode.com/gui/pyqt5">ZetCode</a>, so I imagine it'll be fine.

-Then there's deciphering the sometimes humorous language of the documentation LewanSoul provides.
-Reminds me of my Assembly days, so the protocol doesn't look TOO duanting.
-Figure the biggest challenge here will be actually accessing the Debug Board through USB; all downhill after that.

-So... soonish?
-If I don't have at least some basic stuff going by week's end (let's say 2018-08-10) then this is probably already a dead project...
+Also, hoping put the code out will help someone else if they want to create their own program for working with these servos.

-# The Plan
+# How

 First things first, top three priorities:

+* Polling bus for attached servos (done-ish)
 * Setting device ID's
-* Polling bus for attached servos
 * Setting/Reading positions
 * Setting/Reading servo error conditions